-• to RFMO commission meetings. in systems, etc.), whether in person or virtual.
-The questions

 5.1.
-Does yo meetings of the compliance committees of the RFMOs it is a
+Does your country regularly attend in-person meetings of the compliance committees of the RFMOs it is a member of?

 Yes No

-Plea ise explair 1
+Please explain.

-5.2. overnment agencies are usually part of Select all that apply. of your country's delegation to a compliance committee
+5.2.
+Which government agencies are usually part of your country's delegation to a compliance committee meeting?
+Select all that apply.

-Ministry/ Department of Fisheries Police
+Ministry/Department of Fisheries Police

 Fisheries Agency Customs

 Fisheries Research Agency/Institute Ministry of Foreign Affairs

-Maritime e Authority Ministry of Economy/Finance
+Maritime Authority Ministry of Economy/Finance

-Port Auth nority Ministry of the Environment
+Port Authority Ministry of the Environment

-Coastgua ard/Military
+Coastguard/Military